stawberrylemonade/stair-calculator/README.md

-# Technical Stair Calculator
+## Ballustrade Height Calculator

-A precision tool for architects, builders, and DIYers to calculate and visualize stair geometry with a CAD-inspired interface.
+Built for the use of MW Design Workshop to calculate the height of ballustrades according to their placement along the treads of a staircase.

 ## Features